OHDSI/ClinicalTrialsWG-TB/README.md

 ```
 3. Set up your [profiles.yml file](https://docs.getdbt.com/docs/core/connect-data-platform/profiles.yml).
 You can either:
    - Create a file in the `~/.dbt/` directory named `profiles.yml` (if you've already got this directory and file, you can skip this step and add profile block(s) for this project to that file)
-   - Create a `profiles.yml` file in the root of the `dbt-synthea` repo folder
+   - Create a `profiles.yml` file in the root of the `ClinicalTrialsWG-TB` repo folder
    - Create the file wherever you wish, following the guidance [here](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#advanced-customizing-a-profile-directory)

 ### DuckDB Setup